BODY MASS INDEX

 Mini Gastric Bypass

-Mini gastric bypass (MGB) which is a modification and implementation of loop gastric bypass is technically easier than a RYGB and it is performed laparoscopically.
-MGB is a simple and safe method and it is increasingly accepted worldwide.
+Mini gastric bypass (MGB) is a simpler, safer modification of the loop gastric bypass and is performed by laparoscopic surgeons.
+Technically easier than a RYGB, MGB is gaining acceptance worldwide.

 MGB involves dividing a small part of the stomach and advancing it towards the His angle for anastomosis with the intestine.
 This procedure connects the stomach to a part of the intestine about 200 cm away; the remaining stomach stays closed.

 Mini Gastric Bypass Mini gastric bypass combines restrictive and malabsorptive properties for weight loss.
 Hormonal changes reduce hunger, while the stomach-intestine connection can cause unpleasant symptoms.
 These symptoms, known as “Dumping Syndrome” when consuming high-sugar foods, thus require caution.
 The length of the digestive limb is critical for balancing weight loss and malabsorption.
 However, most surgeons prefer not to extend the digestive limb beyond 150 cm.

 What are the advantages?

 - Effective Weight Loss: MGB offers effective and lasting weight loss, often being a successful option for patients struggling with obesity.

 - Reduced Hospital Stay: Requires a shorter hospital stay compared to other obesity surgeries.

 - Lower Risk of Complications: MGB surgery is generally considered a procedure with a low risk of complications.